- Licenses: State Bar of California; District of Columbia Bar

-George Ganey is a partner at Ganey Law Group.
+George Ganey is the founding partner at Ganey Law Group.
 He is a passionate advocate for his clients and is unwavering in maintaining this value as the firm grows.
-He has significant experience advising individuals and businesses on all types of immigration matters, including investment-based immigration, waivers of inadmissibility, family and employment-based visa petitions, and asylum.
-George designs creative and effective legal strategies for his clients and is deeply committed to helping each client achieve their goals.
+He has significant experience advising individuals and businesses on all types of immigration matters, including investment-based immigration, family and employment-based visa petitions, waivers of inadmissibility, and asylum.
+George designs creative and effective legal strategies and is deeply committed to helping each client achieve their goals.
 Because of this personalized and dedicated representation, the firm has grown significantly over the past several years.
 George ensures that each team member works diligently and respectfully to win the most favorable outcome for Ganey Law Group’s clients.

 George is an active member of the American Immigration Lawyers Association and the Federal Bar Association.
-When George is not working with clients, he enjoys reading, playing golf, and spending time with his wife and family.
+Outside of his responsibilities at the firm, George enjoys reading, playing golf, and spending time with his wife and young children.

 George earned his J.D. from American University Washington College of Law, where he was an Articles Editor of the International Law Review and a classroom legal rhetoric fellow, and his Bachelor of Arts at Xavier University in Cincinnati, OH.
 George is fluent in Spanish and Catalan.

 - Licenses/Accreditation: New York State Bar; Colegio Público de Abogados de la Capital Federal, Buenos Aires, BA, Argentina (Argentinian Bar Association)

 - Degrees: NYU Law School – Master of Law (LL.M.); Universidad de Buenos Aires (Post Graduate Degree in Family Law); Universidad de San Andres, Buenos Aires (J.D.)

 - Immigration Law Specialization: Investment-based immigration (EB-5 and E-2),